mrbusche/mrbusche/README.md

 ### 🔭 Interests

-- NodeJS, JavaScript, Java
+- NodeJS, JavaScript, Java, Docker, CI, Renovate
-- Renovate // Tech Radar
-- Developer Experience // Developer Productivity
+- Developer Experience
 - No merge commits, automatically delete head branches
 - Building strong communities of practice (guilds, chapters, etc)
 - Building random websites/applications that are of use to only myself